Kadynm49/ai-ethan/README.md

 The first cronjob is to post a tweet every 3 hours, the second is to gather @h3h3productions tweets once per week.

-Made this repo public in case you have interest in making a similar bot 😊
+I made this repo public in case you have interest in making a similar bot 😊